 Put in perspective, an "F" host forces Amtrak trains on a particular route to wait one hour and 40 minutes on average for freight trains, and forces many Amtrak trains on this route to wait as long as 3 hours and 12 minutes.
-As a comparison, suppose you were on a flight and your plane had to circle the destination airport for one hour and 40 minutes while cargo flights were given priority to use the runway.
+As a comparison, suppose you were on a flight and your plane had to circle the destination airport for hours while cargo flights were given priority to use the runway.
 Amtrak passengers typically experience those types of daily delays on poorly graded host railroads owned and operated by large freight companies.